Norway's innovators help oil industry move to harsher climes

 As for oil spills, Norwegian newcomer Norlense is working on technology to collect over 90 percent of the oil that floats on the water surface.
 Miros, another small firm, has built a radar system that can detect spills in the near zero visibility of the Arctic winter.

-"It is very easy to test new technologies in Norway," said Thierry Pilenko, chief executive of French oil services company Technip.
+"It is very easy to test new technologies in Norway," said Thierry Pilenko, chief executive of French oil services company Technip TECF.PA.
 "And you have visionaries in Norway."

 WORLD'S HIGHEST TAX